Key takeaways

 How much does PMI cost?

-The average cost of PMI is typically between 0.46 percent to 1.5 percent of the original loan amount and generally up to an additional $70 in monthly costs per every $100,000 borrowed.
+The average cost of PMI is typically between 0.46 percent to 1.5 percent of the original loan amount and generally up to an additional $30 to $70 in monthly costs per every $100,000 borrowed.
 The type of loan you have, your credit score and your loan-to-value ratio can also affect the exact cost.
-PMI is most commonly paid as part of a monthly mortgage premium but may be paid as an upfront lump sum during closing.
+PMI is most commonly paid as part of a monthly mortgage premium, but may be paid as an upfront lump sum during closing.
 Specific PMI terms are defined within your loan estimate and closing disclosure.

 PMI is arranged by the lender and provided by private insurance companies.
 A lender may or may not give you payment options, but you may request some.
 The most common ways to pay for PMI are: